getpopper/popper/docs/sections/guides.md

 - `--ip 0.0.0.0` allows the user to access JupyterLab from outside the container (by default, Jupyter only allows access from `localhost`).
 - `--no-browser` tells jupyter to not expect to find a browser in the docker container.
 - `--allow-root` runs JupyterLab as a root user (the recommended method for running Docker containers), which is not enabled by default.

-Follow the generated link in a browser to access Jupyter Lab.
+Open the generated link in a browser to access JupyterLab.

 ### Package management

-It can be difficult to guess in advance which software libraries will be needed.
+It can be difficult to guess in advance which software libraries are needed in the final workflow.
 Instead, update the workflow requirements as you go using one of the package managers available for Python.